xyzarivera/glitch-diary/docs/design-doc.md

 ## Architecture

-The interface will be developed using HTML, CSS, and JS/TS.
+The user interface will be developed using HTML, CSS, and JS/TS.

 The server will be developed using the ExpressJS framework with a PostgreSQL database and REST API.

+## Deployment

+Both user interface and server will be deployed in a Raspberry Pi.